goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 It also requires that instances support `IPersistent` and `IAnnotatable`.

-Normally, these interfaces will be provided by adapters.
+Normally, the INonVersionedData and IPhysicallyLocatable interfaces will be provided by adapters.
 To simplify the example, we'll just create a class that already implements the required interfaces directly.
 We need to be careful to avoid including the `__name__` and `__parent__` attributes in state copies, so even a fairly simple implementation of INonVersionedData has to deal with these for objects that contain their own location information.

     >>> import persistent
     >>> from zope import component, interface